-- Rule 204.4(1) provides that a member or student who participates on an engagement team for an assurance client, including an audit or review client, and the member's or student's immediate family member may not hold a direct financial interest or a material indirect financial interest in the assurance client. - A reasonable observer will not view a member who holds a direct financial interest or material indirect financial interest as a trustee differently than someone who holds the interest beneficially.
-Accordingly Rule 204.4(1) applies to members, students and immediate family members of members or students who hold a direct financial interest or material indirect financial interest in the capacity of a trustee. - When a person on an engagement team, or any of the person's immediate family members, receives, for example, by way of gift or inheritance, a direct financial interest or a material indirect financial interest in an assurance client, or a related entity, one of the following actions should be taken to comply with Rule 204.4(1): - dispose of the financial interest at the earliest practical date but no later than 30 days after the person has knowledge of the financial interest and the right or ability to dispose of it; or - remove the person from the engagement team.
+- A reasonable observer will not view a member or [candidate o student] who holds a direct financial interest or material indirect financial interest as a trustee differently than someone who holds the interest beneficially.
+Accordingly Rule 204.4(1) applies to members, [candidates, students] and immediate family members of members,[candidates or students] who hold a direct financial interest or material indirect financial interest in the capacity of a trustee. - When a person on an engagement team, or any of the person's immediate family members, receives, for example, by way of gift or inheritance, a direct financial interest or a material indirect financial interest in an assurance client, or a related entity, one of the following actions should be taken to comply with Rule 204.4(1): - dispose of the financial interest at the earliest practical date but no later than 30 days after the person has knowledge of the financial interest and the right or ability to dispose of it: or - remove the person from the engagement team.